Some of our most popular articles on our blog all focus on root canals and what you can do about them.

 Thermal Imaging Can Serve as a Functional Screen for Chronic Heat in the Mouth

-I was thrilled hearing this because that meant that we had a solution to point people like Kathy to determine which if any of her root canals were problematic!
+I was thrilled hearing this because that meant that we had a solution to share with people like Kathy to determine if any of her root canals were problematic!

 You see, for a person like Kathy who had 4 root canals and an auto immune condition, the thought of pulling 4 teeth was not a pretty picture.
 However, if Kathy could get a thermal image of her face and determine if chronic heat/inflammation exists in the region of one of her root canals, she could focus her efforts in addressing that area.
 And if she had to have that one root canal tooth removed, at least it was only one tooth and not all four!

 So, while at Wendy’s clinic, I asked if she would be willing to take some images of my head.
 I shared with her that I had one area in my mouth that was ‘talking to me’ and I wanted to see if the thermal images would pick up the sense that I had of a minor infection.